What is Trauma?

 Mr. Cortina practices an unconventional and tradition-challenging approach to psychotherapy.
 Clients have traveled from as far as Indiana, Illinois, Michigan, Wisconsin, Ohio, Kentucky, Iowa, Missouri, Oklahoma, West Virginia, New York, and Massachusetts to receive a RRT session with Mr. Cortina.
 He provides trainings throughout the mid-west introducing other mental health professionals to Rapid Resolution Therapy and has been sought out as a consultant on the topic nationally and internationally.
 Michael was one of only three nationwide, selected to provide RRT for Special Operations Forces for the Brian Bill Foundation’s Warrior Healing Retreat Program.

-He is currently the Director of Outpatient Services South for Regional Mental Health Center in Merrillville, IN and is in private practice in Oak Brook and Chicago, IL.
+He is currently the Chief Operating Officer for Regional Health Systems in Merrillville, IN and is in private practice in Oak Brook and Chicago, IL.
 During the past 20+ years Michael has worked in a variety of clinical and leadership positions including adolescent residential program, adult partial hospitalization program, adolescent independent living program, adult, adolescent, and child inpatient programs, emergency services, EAP, outpatient settings, and private practice.

 Lucinda Franco, a Mental Health Therapist and Certified Practitioner of Rapid Resolution Therapy (RRT), has been working at Regional Mental Health Center for 10 years.
 She received a Bachlor's degree in Psychology and a Masters of Science in Education from Purdue University.
 Lucinda is an ongoing member of the American Counseling Association (ACA) and the Indiana Counseling Association (ICA).
 Her professional experience during the past 20 years includes various clinical and developmental services which were provided within settings including shelters for battered women and children; elemetary, middle and high schools; home-based, correctional, and outpatient.
 She provides services to children, adolescents and adults.
 The instant Lucinda was introduced to Rapid Resolution Therapy, she was more than enthused and devoted not only to learn more about RRT, but also to become an active practitioner of an approach that has provided individuals with life changing experiences.